Internal Communication glossary

 Measurement: See evaluation

 Melcrum: Melcrum is an organisation that was set up by Victoria Mellor and Robin Crumby to elevate the role of internal communication as a critical driver of superior business performance.
 It works alongside organisations to build skills and best practice in internal communication.
 IC pros can sign up to join Melcrum and have access to its many research papers, articles, events and forum conversations.
-Melcrum publishes Strategic Communication Management (SCM) magazine, which is exclusively available to members.
-On Twitter @Melcrum.
+The company was bought by CEB and then Gartner in 2017.
+Twitter @Melcrum.
 Website.

 Meme: An element of a culture or behaviour that may be passed from person to person via nongenetic means e.g. imitation.
 Also means a video or image that is passed from one internet user to another.
 Here’s an example of a comms meme I created in 2012.